deividAlfa/stm32_soldering_iron_controller/README.md

 * Tested on STM32F072 (on a QUICKO T12 board).
 * Included config for STM32F103 but needs testing
 * Should be easily ported to other stm32f0xx/stm32f1xx MCUs.
+* Already compiled bins in the Builds folder!
+(Test at your own risk)
 * Intended to serve as an unified codebase that's easier to share across different boards / hardware

 <a id="warning"></a>